jschultz299/ReinforcementLearning/OpenAiGym/README.md

 ## 4) Super Mario Bros

 This project uses the [SuperMarioBros](https://pypi.org/project/gym-super-mario-bros/) environment wrapper.
 The goal of the project is the train the agent to learn how to play Super Mario Bros.
-The agent is rewarded if Mario reaches the flag.
+The agent is rewarded for moving to the right and for reaching the flag.
+The agent is penalized for how much time it takes to reach the flag and for deaths.

-Mario has a number of actions he can take, which correspond to the input buttons on a ...
+Mario has a number of actions he can take, which correspond to the input buttons on a game controller.
+There are three different [action spaces](https://github.com/Kautenja/gym-super-mario-bros/blob/master/gym_super_mario_bros/actions.py) with varying levels of complexity.
+In this project, the "Simple Movement" action space is used.

 To run the program: